oneapi-src/level-zero-spec/scripts/core/PROG.rst

 Kernels
 -------

-A Kernel is a reference to a kernel within a module.
-The Kernel object supports both explicit and implicit kernel arguments along with data needed for launch.
+A Kernel is a reference to a kernel within a module and it supports both explicit and implicit kernel arguments along with data needed for launch.

 The following pseudo-code demonstrates a sequence for creating a kernel from a module: